 Students seeking employment on campus should first report to the Student Employment office in the Willis Center.
-Students must be full-time undergraduates (enrolled for at least 11 units) to be eligible for student employment.
+Students must be full-time undergraduates to be eligible for student employment.
 First priority in hiring is given to students who have a work-study allocation as part of their financial aid award.
 To be considered for student employment anywhere in the University, you must first apply for jobs on the Student Employment Portal.